Apple tartelette tatin

 Then gradually add the beaten eggs, mixing well between each egg.

-Poach the éclairs on a baking tray lined with a micro perforated baking mat, using a fluted tip and sprinkle with a mixture of icing sugar and cocoa butter powder.
+Poach the éclairs on a baking tray covered with a micro-perforated baking mat and sprinkle with a mixture of icing sugar and cocoa butter powder.
+Bake at 170°C for 35 to 40 minutes (time may vary depending on oven).
 Bake at 175°C for 35 to 40 minutes (time may vary depending on oven).
-Place a tea towel astride the door of your oven so that the steam can escape.
+Place a tea towel over the oven door to allow the steam to escape.
 Leave to cool on a wire rack.

 Eclair tiramisu